 Dating as a millennial comes with its ups and downs but what happens when you decide to pack your bags, move to the other side of the world and experience the dating scene in Canada.
 It is not strange news that once you move to Canada your dating pool automatically shrinks particularly as an immigrant.
 This pushes you to build new connections and relationships in order to explore the dating scene in Canada.

-Once you have settled in Canada ,with everything going well, you are looking for your love life to flourish and you want to create new memories with a partner.
+Once you have settled in Canada, with everything going well, you are looking for your love life to flourish and you want to create new memories with a partner.
 Canada is an amazing country if you are looking to meet amazing people from different walks of life.
-The dating scene in Canada may be very different from what you are used to back home.
+The dating scene in Canada may be very different from what you are used to in your home country.
 Of course, it is never too late to know what you are up against when it comes to dating.
 Here are a few takeaways about the dating scene in Canada:

 Everybody knows Everybody

 Canada is the second-largest country in the world with a low-density population.
 This makes sense as to why people have a small social circle and it is easy for everyone to know each other.
 If you are not socially isolated in Canada then you have a bubble of people you hang out with and you make connections through that bubble and it goes on like that.
 So when you meet someone through that bubble, you realize a number of people in your circle know the person.
 As it relates to dating, it is very easy to get details about the supposed person you are seeing.
 Do not be too surprised if the person has an ex or 2 in your bubble.
 The “everyone knows everyone “ mentality holds people back as it may feel everyone is somewhat related through relationships.

 Casual hook-up is a thing in the western world.
 Depending on what upbringing a person has, casual hookups may be frowned upon which makes the dating pool smaller for someone who is not into it.
 Be sure that when you go on dates you two are on the same page so you do not get yourself into a sticky situation.